The essential regularity of singular connections in geometry: Introduction

 The outline of the paper is as follows: In Section \ref{Sec_Results} we state and discuss the main results of this paper, including a discussion of $C^\infty$ structures.
 In Section \ref{Sec_RT} we establish an improved existence theory for the RT-equations, as required for this paper.
 In Section \ref{Sec_Jacobian} we prove regularity control of coordinate transformations when connections are mapped between different levels of regularity.
 Combining the results of Sections \ref{Sec_RT} and \ref{Sec_Jacobian}, we develop in Section \ref{Sec_local} the local versions of the results stated in Section \ref{Sec_Results}.
 In Section \ref{Sec_global} we complete the theory by extending the local results to global ones, thereby completing the proofs of the theorems stated in Section \ref{Sec_Results}.
-In Section \ref{Sec_estimates} we establish Sobolev estimates for one- and two-step regularizations of connections on compact manifolds.\footnote{It is well-known that Sobolev norms in non-Riemannian geometry are in general non-invariant, that is, their values have no invariant meaning.
-However, Sobolev spaces themselves have invariant meaning within a suitable regular atlas.}
+In Section \ref{Sec_estimates} we establish Sobolev estimates for one- and two-step regularizations of connections on compact manifolds.